rocket-pool/RPIPs/RPIPs/RPIP-62.md

 ## Abstract
 This proposal aims to improve RPL tokenomics in the short term before the changes of [RPIP-49](RPIP-49.md) can be implemented.
 Minipools can be created without a minimum RPL requirement and at 5% contract commission.
-A temporary (until [Saturn 1](RPIP-55.md), in reduced form until [Saturn 2](RPIP-56.md)) dynamic commission boost beyond this value is introduced.
+A temporary (until after [Saturn 1](RPIP-55.md)) dynamic commission boost beyond this value is introduced.
 Total dynamic commission starts at 10% and scales linearly with RPL stake up to 14% at 10% of borrowed ETH.
 The cliff for RPL rewards is removed by extending rewards linearly below 10%.
 Scrub penalties are changed to be taken out of the node operator's ETH bond instead of slashing RPL.

 ## Motivation